percona/pbm-docs/docs/install/configure-authentication.md

 ## External authentication support in Percona Backup for MongoDB

-In addition to SCRAM, Percona Backup for MongoDB supports other [authentication methods](https://docs.percona.com/percona-server-for-mongodb/latest/authentication.html) that you use in MongoDB or Percona Server for MongoDB.
+In addition to SCRAM, Percona Backup for MongoDB supports other [authentication methods :octicons-link-external-16:](https://docs.percona.com/percona-server-for-mongodb/latest/authentication.html) that you use in MongoDB or Percona Server for MongoDB.

 For external authentication, you create the `pbm` user in the format used by the authentication system and set the MongoDB connection URI string to include both the authentication method and authentication source.

-For example, for [Kerberos authentication](https://docs.percona.com/percona-server-for-mongodb/6.0/authentication.html#kerberos-authentication), create the `pbm` user in the `$external` database in the format `<username@KERBEROS_REALM>` (e.g. [pbm@PERCONATEST.COM](mailto:pbm@PERCONATEST.COM)).
+For example, for [Kerberos authentication :octicons-link-external-16:](https://docs.percona.com/percona-server-for-mongodb/latest/authentication.html#kerberos-authentication), create the `pbm` user in the `$external` database in the format `<username@KERBEROS_REALM>` (e.g. [pbm@PERCONATEST.COM](mailto:pbm@PERCONATEST.COM)).

 Specify the following string for MongoDB connection URI: